garden20/gardener/README.md

---port, -p	The port to bind the http server to. (integer, 25984 by default) --upnp	Use upnp to open the port on the firewall, and use the public ip ("true" or "false", "false" by default) --user	The username given to the node module for connecting to couch --pass	The password given to the node module for connecting to couch --time, -t	Polling interval (seconds) to check couch for changes to design docs (integer, 30 by default) --stdinpass when specified, gardener will read a single line from stdin, which will be used as the password when connecting to couch
+--port, -p	The port to bind the http server to. (integer, 25984 by default) --upnp	Use upnp to open the port on the firewall, and use the public ip ("true" or "false", "false" by default) --user	The username given to the node module for connecting to couch --pass  The password given to the node module for connecting to couch --poll, -l  Force polling for design doc changes, even on a couch with a dashboard db ("true" or "false", "false" by default) --time, -t	Polling interval (seconds) to check couch for changes to design docs (integer, 30 by default) --stdinpass when specified, gardener will read a single line from stdin, which will be used as the password when connecting to couch